codycoogan/metronomeforlifx/README.md

 - Make sure metronomeconfig.txt is filled out with valid information
 - Make sure metronomeconfig.txt, requirements.txt, and metronomeforlifx.py are all in the same directory on your computer
 - Make sure a valid Spotify song is playing on the same account you signed in to
+- Make sure you have https://www.google.com/ saved as the redirect URI in your Spotify app settings